 Mrs. Mary Barclay: Commander-in-Chief and Brothers.
-This was an unexpected pleasure for me to come to you this morning, and I was doubly glad because I have met your Commander in Chief many times during the year.
+This was an unexpected pleasure for me to come to you this morning, and I was doubly glad because I have met your Commander-in-Chief many times during the year.
 I am delighted to convey the greetings of our National President who loves him dearly.
 She told me so.
 You have been a wonderful family this year and I think have been the closest official family that our National Body has ever known.
-Ehrmann wishes us to convey her greetings and has sent you this letter.
+Sister Ehrmann wishes us to convey her greetings and has sent you this letter.
 I imagine it is a love letter.

-The Sons of Veterans, I feel, are getting closer and closer to the Ladies of the G. A. R. I know in my own Department of Pennsylvania they stood by me to a man, and if there is anything we want them to do, all we need to do is ask them.
+The Sons of Veterans, I feel are getting closer and closer to the Ladies of the G. A. R. I know in own Department of Pennsylvania ey ood by me to a man, and if there is anything we want them to do, all e need to do is ask them.
 I am also an honorary member of the Sons of Veterans Reserve.
 Sister Ehrmann asked me to present to you this flag.
-She feels there is no other gift you would prize as much as this flag.
-Our Fathers fought for this flag, and we know the Sons of Veterans will protect it as long as they live.
-Again, I am glad to bring our greetings from the National Body of the Ladies
+She feels there is no other gift you would prize as Sons of Veterans will protect it as long as they live.
+Again, I am of the G. A. R.